 Multiple Olivier and Tony Award winning British playwright Simon Stephens (The Curious Incident of the Dog in the Night-Time) defies expectations to examine adolescence with an unparalleled authenticity and unsettling honesty in his acclaimed play Punk Rock, nominated for the Evening Standard Award for Best New Play in 2010.
 Following the success of Tusk Tusk at St Martins Theatre earlier this year, Patalog Theatre Co is thrilled to take on Stephens’ searing text in a new production to open at Melbourne’s renowned fortyfivedownstairs this December.

-Tusk Tusk Director Ruby Rees (whose acting credits include Foxtel’s Picnic at Hanging Rock) will again collaborate with Patalog Theatre Co, along with Directing Consultant Iain Sinclair (MTC’s A View From The Bridge) and a stellar creative team that includes Tony nominated Sound Designer Russell Goldsmith (33 Variations and the recent national tour of Hair), Set and Costume Designers Dann Barber (33 Variations and Barnum) and Freya Allen (Mr. Burns), and Lighting Designer Richard Vabre (Do Not Go Gentle and Mr Burns).
+Tusk Tusk Director Ruby Rees (whose acting credits include Foxtel’s Picnic at Hanging Rock) will again collaborate with Patalog Theatre Co, along with Directing Consultant Iain Sinclair (MTC’s A View From The Bridge) and a stellar creative team that includes Set and Costume Designers Dann Barber (33 Variations and Barnum at the Comedy Theatre) and Freya Allen (Mr. Burns: a post-electric play), and Lighting Designer Richard Vabre (Do Not Go Gentle, Mr Burns: a post-electric play).

-Walter joins an incredible young cast, along with Jillian Nguyen (recent screen credits include the film The True History of the Kelly Gang and the SBS series Hungry Ghosts) in her Melbourne stage debut, Laurence Boxhall (MTC’s Shakespeare in Love), Ruby Duncan (ABC’s Glitch), Annie Shapero (LiNa), Karl Richmond (Theatreworks’ Truly Madly Britney), Flynn Smeaton (UMMTA’s Legally Blonde), and Jessica Clarke (Redstitch’s Pomona).
+Walter joins an incredible young cast, along with Zoe Hawkins (feature film credits include Breeding in Captivity and A Step in the Right Direction), Laurence Boxhall (MTC’s Shakespeare in Love), Ruby Duncan (ABC’s Glitch), Annie Shapero (LiNa), Karl Richmond (Theatreworks’ Truly Madly Britney), Flynn Smeaton (UMMTA’s Legally Blonde), and Jessica Clarke (Red Stitch’s Pomona).